ouyanglingyun/think-encryption/README.md

 <a name="decrypting-a-value"></a>
 #### Decrypting A Value

 You may decrypt values using the `decryptString` method provided by the `Crypt` facade.
-If the value can not be properly decrypted, such as when the message authentication code is invalid, an `lingyun\encryption\exception\DecryptException` will be thrown:
+If the value can not be properly decrypted, such as when the message authentication code is invalid, an `think\encryption\exception\DecryptException` will be thrown:

-    use lingyun\encryption\exception\DecryptException;
+    use think\encryption\exception\DecryptException;
-    use lingyun\facade\Crypt;
+    use think\facade\Crypt;

     try {
         $decrypted = Crypt::decryptString($encryptedValue);